By Dan Kimball

-When it comes to behavior change it can be a struggle for some people to even start, let alone stick with it.
+When it comes to behavior change it can be a struggle for some of us to even start, let alone stick with anything longer term.

 Our main obstacle is our own ambivalence.
 Most of us know what to do to be healthier - what would improve our mood, energy, actions and so forth.
 We also know that making change takes time, energy, effort and motivation - and we know we might easily start down the wrong path if we don't know what we're doing.

 Most of us tend to feel two ways about change - often both at the same time: "I want to" and "I don't want to" create a state of ambivalence - and that is as far as it goes.

 This is where counseling or coaching can help you get unstuck.
 A counselor or coach can move you from just thinking about change to making a change.
 Action begins when you discover your own reasons for wanting to change - reasons beyond "I should" or "I have to."